HPE/terraform-provider-hpegl/docs/resources/vmaas_dhcp_server.md

 - `id` (String) The ID of this resource.
 - `network_server_id` (Number) NSX-T Integration ID
+- `provider_id` (String) ProviderId of the DHCP Server.
+Use the provider_id  while creating DHCP NSX-T Segment Network

 <a id="nestedblock--config"></a>
 ### Nested Schema for `config`